jamesfalkner/MicroProfileThorntailOnAzure/README.md

 #### Ssh Key Data
-You will need a SSH RSA key for access if one currently does not exist on your system.
+You will need a SSH RSA public key for access if one currently does not exist on your system.
+Please supply your Public SSH key only.
+For example, in linux the key can be located at ~/.ssh/id_rsa.pub

-## SSH Key Generation
+##### SSH Key Generation (Optiona)

 1. [Windows](ssh_windows.md)
 2. [Linux](ssh_linux.md)